SAP/ui5-webcomponents/docs/Migrating to version 2.0 guide.md

 dialog.open = false;
 ```

-- `show` method is no longer present.
+- `show` method is no longer present. `open` property can be used instead.

 Previously: